 Weight maintenance, weight loss and vitality thanks to proteins in keto, low-carb and Mediterranean diets - [MEMBER ZONE]

-In this new chapter of Guide Blooness, the ideal diet white paper, we're going to find out all about inputs of proteins in the keto dietMediterranean and more generally in feeding Blue Zones.
+In this new chapter of Blooness guidethe white paper on the ideal diet, we're going to find out all about inputs of proteins in the keto dietMediterranean and more generally in feeding Blue Zones.

 In particular, we will be highlighting the three traps that most people fall into when they try to introduce themselves to a raw, unprocessed diet such as the paleoMediterranean or ketogenic.